luca-heltai/numerical-analysis-2020-2021/README.md

 Meeting ID: 857 9687 3697
 Passcode: NumAna

-You will find a recording of all lectures in this (YouTube playlist)[https://www.youtube.com/playlist?list=PLArvQL9bsv1y6BhTNOthBj1hGijN3vuCh].
+You will find a recording of all lectures in this [YouTube playlist](https://www.youtube.com/playlist?list=PLArvQL9bsv1y6BhTNOthBj1hGijN3vuCh).

 If you want to get up-to-date information about the course, please subscribe to the group: